leadedge/Spout2/UPDATES.md

 	- Executable files copied to a Binaries/Examples folder
 4) OpenGL examples
     - Windows
-      - Basic Windows OpenGL examples without library dependency
+     -- Basic Windows OpenGL examples without library dependency
     - Openframeworks
-       - "CopySource.bat" for easy selection and copy of example source files
+      -- "CopySource.bat" for easy selection and copy of example source files
     - MSbuild to automate build
-       - build.bat - build current example
+      -- build.bat - build current example
-	   - build-all.bat - build all examples
+	  -- build-all.bat - build all examples
-	   - Executable files copied to a Binaries folder
+	  -- Executable files copied to a Binaries folder
-	   - Separate documentation
+	  -- Separate documentation

 Spout.cpp
-- 13.06.24	- SelectSender
-  - open SpoutMessagebox for no senders.
+- 13.06.24	- SelectSender - open SpoutMessagebox for no senders.
-  - Add OK/CANCEL and test for empty senderlist.
+			  Add OK/CANCEL and test for empty senderlist.
 - 21.06.24	- Add GetSenderIndex
-  - Modify SelectSender to show the active sender as current
+			  Modify SelectSender to show the active sender as current
-- 03.07.24	- SelectSender
+- 03.07.24	- SelectSender - pass hWnd to SpoutPanel command line
-  - pass hWnd to SpoutPanel command line for it to open centred on the window
+			  for it to open centred on the window
-- 04.07.24	- CheckSpoutPanel
-  - allow for use of SpoutMessageBox
+- 04.07.24	- CheckSpoutPanel - allow for use of SpoutMessageBox
-- 15.07.24	- SelectSender
-  - after cast of window handle to long
+- 15.07.24	- SelectSender - after cast of window handle to long
-  - convert to a string of 8 characters without new line
+			  convert to a string of 8 characters without new line
 - 16.07.24	- Add receiver ID3D11Texture2D* GetSenderTexture()
 - 21.08.24	- SetPerformancePreference - remove null path test
-- 23.08.24	- SelectSender
-  - if no SpoutPanel and SpoutMessageBox is used\
+- 23.08.24	- SelectSender - if no SpoutPanel and SpoutMessageBox is used :
 			  test for successful open of the sender share handle
 			   - Warn if NT share handle
 			   - Warn for open failure
 			   - Allow setting preferences for laptop
 			   - Allow sender adapter test for desktop
-  - Refer to Spout settings if no resolution or a desktop system
-  - Also warn in SpoutPanel
+			   - Refer to Spout settings if no resolution or a desktop system Also warn in SpoutPanel

 SpoutCopy.cpp
 - 19.06.24 - Add ClearAlpha